trojal/mh-jobworker/DESIGN.md

 - Use cgroups v2 for resource limits for `cpu.max`, `memory.high`, and `io.weight`.
 - Default limits per job will be hardcoded and the same limits will be used for all jobs.
-- Use `pids.max` during job cleanup to prevent child processes spawning.
+- Use `cgroup.kill` during job cleanup to clean up any child processes.

 ## Testing Strategy